Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 A flower shop and cafe in Yanaka

-We went to Yanaka on the last day of our 14-day trip but, logistically, the best time to see it is after Ueno Park since Yanaka is just a 15 minute walk north of the park.
+We went to Yanaka on the last day of our 14-day trip but, logistically, the best time to see it is after Ueno Park.
+That’s because Yanaka is just a 15 minute walk north of the park.
 You will probably be hungry at that point in your day, and Yakana Shopping Street has the best street food in Tokyo.
 It was this blog post that made me decide to see Yanaka.
 I found that post on one of the last days of our trip and I am so happy I did.
 When planning this trip, the only write-up on Yanaka I had found focused on the town’s love of cats and it made it seem like the whole place was cat-themed.
-That cat write-up on Yanaka actually made me put it on our “Skip in Tokyo” list.
+That cat write-up on Yanaka actually made me initially decide to skip it.
 I am so glad I didn’t!
 The residents do love cats, but that is just one small fact about that lovely area.
 Click here for a fantastic write-up on Yanaka that I found only after we visited but sure wish I had seen beforehand!
 It gives you a great walking tour to follow.

 Day 3